Israel025/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ** The 4-isalpha.c program checks checks for alphabetic character. then Returns 1 if c is lowercase and Returns 0 otherwise.

+** The 5-sign.c program prints the sign of a number.
+Returns 1 and prints + if n is greater than zero, Returns 0 and prints 0 if n is zero and, Returns -1 and prints - if n is less than zero.